 Subway tile, a classic item that graces many a bathroom wainscot or kitchen backsplash, is about as simple as tile gets.
 It is produced and installed by the millions annually.
 Rarely should subway tile be an expensive item.

 Do not be fooled by enticing online tile prices without bringing all other factors into the equation.
 Many consumers treat shipping and handling as an afterthought, but often shipping and handling are where the retailer profits.
 This isn't all about online tile retailers trying to fleece customers, though.
 A case of 12-inch by 12-inch porcelain tile covering a mere 14 1/2 square feet weighs a hefty 54 pounds.
 That's a significant weight to transport and deliver, and the cost will be borne by you, the consumer, not the tile supplier.

-If you are serious about saving money on your tile, make a simple spreadsheet, lay out retailers, tile price, shipping and handling, and extras.
+If you are serious about saving money on your tile, make a simple spreadsheet and list retailers, tile price, shipping and handling, and extras.
 This provides you with a clear accounting of how much that online tile really costs and which one is cheapest.

 Why would you buy tile at high prices from specialty houses rather than at discount stores?
 One good reason is that artisan tiles are cooler and more interesting.
-Popular artisan tile companies like Ann Sacks pay well-known designers to create gorgeous, unique, and inventive tile.
+Popular artisan tile companies such as Ann Sacks pay well-known designers to create gorgeous, unique, and inventive tile.
 Beauty and pedigree always come at a cost.